Reading Time: 8 minutes

 Why Veterans Need Addiction and Mental Health Support

-Veterans face unique challenges that can lead many of them to seek solace in substance abuse.
-What’s more, the environments they are exposed to tend to increase the risk of both mental health issues and substance use disorder.
+Veterans face unique challenges that can influence many to seek solace in substance abuse.
+The combat environments they’re exposed to tend to increase the risk of both mental health issues and substance use disorders.

 Common causes of substance abuse and mental illness among Veterans include:

 - PTSD: Among Veterans, there is a high incidence of post-traumatic stress disorder.
-These individuals must endure hardships and stressful events.
-The resulting PTSD can be difficult to cope with, and Veterans may turn to substances to numb the pain.
+These individuals have endured hardships and stressful events.
+The resulting PTSD is often difficult to cope with, and Veterans may turn to substances to numb the pain.

 - Combat: Exposure to combat often causes injury and trauma.
-These increase the risk of mental health disorders as well as substance use disorders.
+This increases the risk of mental health disorders as well as substance use disorders.

-- Traumatic brain injury: These injuries cause impairments in cognition, which have been shown to increase the risk of substance abuse.
+- Traumatic brain injury: These injuries cause impairments in cognition, which can increase the risk of substance abuse.

 - Chronic pain: Often, painkillers are prescribed to Veterans to manage injuries.
 This can lead to prescription drug dependence and abuse.

-- Transition: Making the transition from military to civilian life can be difficult.
-The stress involved can lead Veterans to abuse substances.
+- Transition: Making the transition from military to civilian life is difficult.
+The stress involved can lead Veterans to abuse substances as a way to cope.

 - Stigma: Some Veterans may feel stigmatized if they seek help with mental health issues or substance use issues.
-Because they do not get treatment, their problems worsen.
+But if they don’t get treatment, their problems worsen.

 Addiction and Mental Health Resources for Veterans

-It is crucial that Veterans receive the addiction and mental health resources needed.
-According to data, more than 40% of individuals with a substance use disorder also struggle with a mental health condition.
-However, less than half of those people receive treatment for either.
+Veterans must receive the addiction treatment and mental health resources they need.
+According to the 2023 National Survey on Drug Use and Health, 2.3 million veterans with a substance use disorder didn’t receive care.
+Furthermore, data suggest that more than 40% of individuals with substance use disorders also deal with one or more mental health conditions.
+However, fewer than half of those people receive treatment for either.

 Fortunately, support is available for Veterans.
-Following are 30 of the supportive resources that Veterans and their families can tap into to receive assistance, encouragement, guidance, and treatment.
+The following are 30 resources that Veterans and their families can tap to receive assistance, encouragement, guidance, and treatment.

 Military Veterans Organizations & Foundations

-- Grace After Fire: This organization serves women veterans from all branches and eras.
-Their site offers links to treatment options and other resources, with the mission of helping women Veterans by connecting them with resources and tools to be productive citizens after transitioning from the military.
+Wounded Warrior Homes: This nonprofit is devoted to providing care, transitional housing and re-integrative support for vets.
+Free services include counseling, education, training, and a food pantry.- Grace After Fire: This organization serves women Veterans from all branches and eras.
+Their website offers links to treatment options and other resources, with the mission of connecting women Veterans with resources and tools to be productive citizens after transitioning from the military.

 - Hope for the Warriors Care Management Services: This organization provides support programs for service members, veterans, and military families.
 The resources focus on health and wellness, peer engagement, and connecting to other community support networks.

-- Mental Health – U.S. Department of Veterans Affairs: This VA site offers mental health support and information.
-The VA provides a variety of support for mental health challenges.
-This site includes treatment resources and information.
+- Mental Health – U.S. Department of Veterans Affairs: The VA offers mental health support and information.
+Also included is a variety of programs for mental health challenges through the VA network.

-- National Center for PTSD: This is the world’s leading educational and research center of excellence on PTSD and traumatic stress.
-It offers information and treatment options for Veterans who have experienced PTSD.
+- National Center for PTSD: This is one of the world’s leading educational and research center on PTSD and traumatic stress.
+As part of the VA network of healthcare providers, they offer information and treatment options for Veterans who’ve experienced PTSD.

-- Real Warriors: An effort put forth by the Military Health System, promoting support for the psychological health of military personnel.
-It encourages the military community to reach out for help with depression, anxiety, and PTSD.
-It also links veterans and their families with care and provides free resources.
+- Real Warriors: An effort put forth by the Military Health System, Real Warriors promotes the psychological health of military personnel.
+They encourage the military community to reach out for help with depression, anxiety, and PTSD.
+The organization also links veterans and their families with care and provides free resources.

-- Substance Abuse and Mental Health Administration: SAMHSA is an agency within the U.S. Department of Health and Human Services.
-The organization’s mission is to reduce the impact of substance abuse and mental illness in America.
-The site offers links to mental health resources.
+- Substance Abuse and Mental Health Services Administration: SAMHSA is an agency within the U.S. Department of Health and Human Services.
+Their mission is to reduce the impact of substance abuse and mental illness in America.
+The website offers links to mental health resources.

-- TriCare: The is the health care program for uniformed service members, retirees, and their families.
-Their mission is to enhance the Department of Defense by providing health support for military personnel.
+- TRICARE: This is the health care program for uniformed service members, retirees, and their families.
+Their mission is to enhance the physical and mental wellbeing for all military personnel.

 Military Veterans Online Resources